cristiandrami/CyberSecResources/notes/System and application security/challenges/Hardware/Hardware.md

 This memory is not accessible to user programs, and is used for firmware calls.
 To support secure key storage, the last few addresses (0xffffff00 - 0xffffffff) can only be acessed during manufacturing.
 ```
-- From the section "The SP-24 reserves a small part of memory (addresses 0xffff0000 - 0xffffffff) for its internal usage.
+- From the section "*The SP-24 reserves a small part of memory (addresses 0xffff0000 - 0xffffffff) for its internal usage.
 This memory is not accessible to user programs, and is used for firmware calls.
-To support secure key storage, the last few addresses (0xffffff00 - 0xffffffff) can only be acessed during manufacturing."
+To support secure key storage, the last few addresses (0xffffff00 - 0xffffffff) can only be acessed during manufacturing.*"
 	- **==we can understand that the addresses from==** `0xffff0000` ==**to**== `0xffffffff` are ==**reserved to the internal usage, so not accessible as a normal user but maybe accessible for a supervisor user**==
 	- **in additionthe addresses from**`0xffffff00` **to** `0xffffffff` can be acessed only during manufacturing